SAVE $ - WHEN YOU BOOK DIRECT YOU'LL NEVER PAY CONCIERGE FEES OR COMMISSIONS!

 Allagash River Canoe Trip

-The Allagash Wilderness Waterway, a stunning 92.5-mile stretch of unspoiled wilderness, offers a quintessential Maine adventure.
+Discover the Allagash Wilderness Waterway – A stunning 92.5-mile remote paddling corridor through North Maine’s pristine forests and lakes.
 Established in 1966 and designated a National Wild and Scenic River in 1970, the Allagash includes lakes, rivers, and ponds, weaving through the North Maine Woods.
 Today, once a logging highway, it draws paddlers, anglers, and nature lovers seeking Maine’s untamed beauty.

 The Allagash’s landscapes teem with wildlife: watch bald eagles nest in towering pines, glimpse moose along the shores, and listen to loons calling over evening waters.
 The river offers varied paddling from serene lakes to thrilling Class II whitewater.
 80 designated campsites, each equipped with fire rings, picnic tables, and outhouses, make for an ideal multi-day wilderness trip.